telerik/blazor-docs/components/sankeydiagram/customization/labels.md

 # Sankey Diagram Labels

-The Sankey Diagram Lables are the names of the [nodes]{%slug sankey-diagram-nodes%} that can be displayed on the nodes or next to them.
+The Sankey Diagram Labels represent the [node]{%slug sankey-diagram-nodes%} names.
+The labels can show over the nodes or next to them.
 This article explains how to customize the labels in the UI for Blazor Sankey Diagram.
-The listed settings will be applied to all labels in the Sankey Diagram.
+Each setting applies to all labels in the Sankey Diagram.

 ## Basic Customization